SeanTAllen/on-deny-capabilities/PITCHME.md

 ---

+### Safety

 What makes for safety?

+note:

+actors are great for safety. in particular data-races

 ---

-Some stuff on safety

----

-Actors are great for safety.

-In particular, data-races.

----
+### Data race

-Data race vs race condition
+vs race condition

+note:

+how many folks know the difference between a data race and a race condition?

 ---